Maya ballgame: History

-Maya Ballgame originated more than 3,500 years ago.
-The Popol Vuh describes the history of the K'iche' people and their rulers and mentions the important position of the Maya ballgame.
+Maya ballgame originated more than 3,500 years ago.
+The Popol Vuh describes the history of the Kʼicheʼ people and their rulers and mentions the important position of the Maya ballgame.
 Through this ball game, a conflict of the forces of darkness and light is described and enacted.
 By tradition, the twin brothers Hun Hunaphu and Xbalanque used their time on earth to play ball.

-Through the noise of the game aroused the anger of Vucub Came, the master of the underworld.
+The noise of the game aroused the anger of Vucub Came, the master of the underworld.
 A fight ensued, which resulted in the formation of the game.
 After the game, one of the brothers was decapitated and his head was used as the game ball.
 From the decapitated trunk of the player, blood escaped in the form of snakes.
 This blood was taken as a symbol of fertility.
 This scene is depicted in reliefs on the walls of game courts, such as the most famous example in Chichen Itza in Mexico.